milenkovicm/torchfusion/README.md

 # TorchFusion

-Torchfusion is an very opiniated torch and datafusion integration, implemented to demonstrate datafusion `FunctionFactory` functionality merge request.
+Torchfusion is an very opiniated torch and datafusion integration, implemented to demonstrate datafusion `FunctionFactory` functionality merge request ([#9333](https://github.com/apache/arrow-datafusion/pull/9333)).
 It has not been envisaged as a activly maintained library.

 ## How to use